 Conclusion

-There are certain rules bailiffs must follow when visiting vulnerable individuals and you have a right to complain if you feel you have been treated unfairly or discriminated against due to your vulnerability.
+There are certain rules bailiffs must follow when visiting individuals with a vulnerability, such as a physical or mental impairment.
+If you feel you have been treated unfairly or discriminated against because of a vulnerability, you have a right to complain.